alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 and professors want to be good advisors.
 It's how they get *their* reputation.

 No one is required to give you this mentorship in an industry lab.
 The more top-down the lab, the truer this is.
-Industry labs tend organize themselves around a grand vision, like "we can build a quantum computer", or "all AI needs is good scaling", and although these are very broad theses, more of the research direction is already sketched out by the team lead.
+Industry labs tend to organize themselves around a grand vision, like "we can build a quantum computer", or "all AI needs is good scaling", and although these are very broad theses, more of the research direction is already sketched out by the team lead.